jonahgcarpenter/homelab-oswald/README.md

 ### Problems:

 - continue to monitor helper scripts for frigate 16
-- Kubernetes / pod logs on web? no need for portainer or rancher just logs if I am not home
+- cluster pod logs on web?
-- pihole real-ip?
+- pihole displaying real-ip
-- fix WoLAN
+- fix WoLAN for talos nodes
 - check that NUT client works for shutdown
 - rename pve-3 -> pve-0, update to v9, remove has api user
 - split GPU between multiple LXCs instead of using passthrough